Although Scrum emphasizes transparency and close collaboration of the team work, permissions should always be properly assigned.

 - View privileges: privileges that can be set globally by views, such as Product, Project, etc. (Refer to Image 1&2)

-- Product privileges: access control set when creating a product.
+- Product/Project privileges: access control set when creating a product/project.
 (Refer to Image 3)

-- Standalone privileges: privileges set for users in a project team.
+- Standalone privileges: Limited Actions and Limited Users.
 (Refer to Image 4)

 > View Privileges

 In ZenTao, view privileges are managed by user group, such as Guest (see the screenshot below), Administrators, etc. Choose Guest and click view privileges.

 - Uncheck one view, such as Product, the guest user group will have no access to the Product view at all.